Coumadin® (Warfarin)

 When a very small amount of liquid remains, remove the pan from the burner and let it stand, covered.

-While the rice is cooking, place 1 teaspoon of the dark sesame oil in a large nonstick skillet.
-Add the diced onion and cook gently, stirring occasionally.
-Do not allow the onion to brown, but it should cook until soft and translucent.
+Do not allow the onions or garlic to brown, but it should cook until soft and translucent.
 This will take at least ten minutes.
-Remove the onions to a bowl and set aside.

-Add the chicken breast, cashews and ginger to the cooking garlic.
 Cook, stirring frequently, until the outside of the chicken has cooked.

-Add the thawed edamame and cook for another five to eight minutes until the chicken is cooked through.
-Serve over the cooked brown rice.
+Add the edamame and cook for another five to eight minutes until the chicken is cooked through.

 Nutrition Facts